rafaascensao/racial-segregation-schelling/README.md

 For either the matrix or the graph, the number of entries or nodes is given by dimension * dimension.

 The percentages and the threshold must be between 0 and 1.

+Report for the course is the file report.pdf